 How far should a rug go under a couch?

 In a large open area, the rug should be placed beneath the front legs of both sofas; alternatively, if you have a large rug, both sofas may be placed entirely on the rug.
-If there are chairs in the area, the front legs of each chair should "hover" or touch the rug.
+When incorporating chairs and other furnishings into the space, ensure the front legs of each chair "hover" or touch the rug for a cohesive look.

 Should a living room rug be centered?